SazidulAlam47/iot-fan-light-control/README.md

-# IoT Home Automation Project with NodeMCU ESP8266
+# IoT Home Automation Project with NodeMCU ESP8266 (ESP-12E Module)

 <p>Welcome to the official GitHub repository for the IoT Fan and Light Control project.
-This project harnesses advanced technology, utilizing the NodeMCU ESP8266 and a relay module to exert precise control over a room's lighting and ceiling fan.
+This project harnesses advanced technology, utilizing the NodeMCU ESP8266 (ESP-12E Module) and a relay module to exert precise control over a room's lighting and ceiling fan.
 The project's control interface is conveniently accessible through a responsive web application (Web App), providing users with seamless management of their environment.</p>

 <p>What sets this project apart is its integration with the Blynk cloud platform, which not only stores device state data but also empowers users with remote control capabilities from anywhere in the world.
 Whether you're at home or halfway around the globe, you can effortlessly manage your fan and light settings through the intuitive Web App.</p>